Genez-io/genezio-landing-page/content/_index.md

 ---
-title: "Genezio - The type safe serverless platform for full-stack developers"
+title: "The type safe serverless platform for full-stack developers"
 date: 2019-02-22
 leadTitle: "The type safe serverless platform for modern full-stack developers Everything you need to build apps that scale up to millions of users."
 leadSubTitle: "MOVED INLINE"